 The Way Back

 As there is only one road to Playa Frans, you have to take the same road back.
-Interestingly, on the way back, you’ll be surprised by the beautiful views you encounter.
-Quite soon, you’ll have a magnificent view of the Wekuwa, a 160-meter-high (525-feet-high) hill.
+Interestingly, on the way back, you will be surprised by the beautiful views you encounter.
+Quite soon, you have a magnificent view of the Wekuwa, a 160-meter-high (525-feet-high) hill.

 Also, pay attention to the trees along the road covered with mysterious gray-green balls.
 These trees are not sick but are laden with spherical plants, ball moss (Tillandsia recurvata).
 They use the branches of the tree for support but are not parasites.
 They live on rainwater and use the dust that settles on their leaves to grow.
 The trees are hardly affected by them!